SUCCESS STORY

 Why AI has become inevitable

-In a digital-native brand, “a clunky chatbot” destroys identity.
+In a digital-native brand, a “boxy chatbot” destroys identity.

-The team needed to scale without becoming a generic support operation.
+The team needed to scale without becoming generic support.

 What was at stake:

-Bringing agility and empathy during seasonal peaks (launch = spike)
+Deliver agility and empathy during seasonality (launch = spike)

-“I could scale with a clunky chatbot, but I would lose Boca Rosa’s personality.”
+“I could scale with a boxy chatbot, but I would lose Boca Rosa’s personality.”

 Victor Xavier